|In-state Tuition (per semester hour, unless noted)||$331.31|

 Points of Distinction

-- Friendly campus and convenient services help students who transfer from community colleges, other universities and the military, as well as those who need flexible schedules.
+- A friendly and diverse campus and convenient services help students who transfer from community colleges, universities, and the military, as well as those who need flexible schedules.

 - A 17:1 student-faculty ratio delivers intimate class sizes and personal attention.

 - The campus is served by DART light rail, making it extremely accessible and directly connected to downtown Dallas.